A novel by Joyce Maynard

 Most of us don’t expect labor Day weekend to change our lives.
 As a holiday it doesn’t seem to have a purpose; it doesn’t celebrate or commemorate anything other than the end of summer.
 We use it as an excuse to take another day off from work and school.

-When I saw and purchased the book in Barnes and Noble book store I didn’t recognize it as the book from which the movie Labor Day was made.
+When I saw and purchased the book I didn’t recognize it as the book from which the movie Labor Day was made.
 I’m glad, because I probably would not have bought it.

 I find that reading books after the movie or vice versa is seldom satisfying.
 Often characters and settings are changed so the storyline is confusing.
 And invariably the movie version leaves out much of the character development that a writer can express with words.
 I didn’t feel that way here.
 But more about that later.

 (There are multiple affiliate links in this post; their use supports this blog.)